-Shareholders' meetings are also occasions to convey company information to the shareholders, in accordance with the rules on inside information.
-Specifically, the board of directors reports to the shareholders on the activities performed and planned and ensures that the shareholders have adequate disclosure on the necessary information so that they can knowledgeably take the relevant resolutions in their meeting.
+Shareholders' meetings are also an opportunity to disclose information about the issuer to shareholders, in compliance with the rules on inside information.
+Specifically, the board of directors reports to the shareholders on the activities performed and planned and ensures that the shareholders are kept adequately abreast of the necessary information so that they can knowledgeably take the relevant resolutions in their meeting.
 The chairperson of each board committee reports to the shareholders on the manner in which the committee carried out its duties.
 Ordinary and extraordinary meetings of the shareholders are held on single call in accordance with article 2369.1 of the Italian Civil Code.
 However, the board of directors may provide that a meeting (either ordinary or extraordinary) can be held on more than one call if this is necessary and specifically stated in the notice of the meeting.
 In this case, the majority votes established by law for meetings that take place on more than one call for listed companies are applied.